adorsys/XS2A-Sandbox/docs/customization_guide/UIs_customization_guide.md

 ### Step-by-step guide

-Here is a general instruction on how to customize any user interface in ModelBank.
+Here is a general instruction on how to customize any user interface in ModelBank except Developer Portal.
 Detailed examples of customization and features of each user interface you can find in related sections of [Table of Content](#table-of-content).

 1. Create `json` file with name UITheme (e.g. UITheme.json).
 2.  `Json` example (this is a general example which can be used in any of user interfaces.
 For more features see `json` example for every user interface you want to customize):